-You can also type the URL “kayak.com/explore” or click the Explore link/image in the Buzz results.
+You can also type the URL “kayak.com/explore” or click the Explore link/image on a page with airfare results.

 So, there are a few ways to find Kayak Explore.

-To start, you will notice that Explore is a visual tool.
-Kayak Explore fares are displayed on a world map—versus Kayak Buzz results being in a list.
+To start, notice that Kayak Explore is a visual tool rather than a list of airfares.
+Kayak Explore fares are displayed on a map, which automatically updates when

-Here are a few examples of how to use Kayak Explore to find cheap fares.
+Here are three examples of how to use Kayak Explore to find cheap fares.

-Example 1: I enter IAD for Explore From, select March 2012 for Leaving, and click non-stop only.
+Example 1: I enter IAD for Explore From, select a month in the future for Leaving, and click non-stop only.
 The screen automatically updates to show some nonstop fares.
-The map is centered on the United States.
 You can zoom in/out or scroll the map.
-Instead, I will click on Europe on the left side.
-Similar to the Buzz results, results show a fare of $650+ to Istanbul.
-Deselect the non-stop only checkbox and many other fares are displayed–including $590 to Istanbul.

 ** Kayak Explore fare results are not necessarily the currently available fares.
 In other words, results represent what others have recently discovered and may no longer exist.
 The good news is that sometimes current fares are lower than the results.
 Click on any hyperlinked (blue underlined) fare to search for current fare options and results.